RajeshGanessan/SprintoAssignment/README.md

 ### makeMytripSuite.xml :
 It facilitates running the test suites all at once from this file.

-To execute,
+### How to Run tests

-Run the testng.xml file as Test.
+* Run the testng.xml file as Test

+* We can run it as a maven project as well, through `mvn clean test` command